adios-07/Tic-Tac-Toe-Final-Boss/README.md

 ### 1. Using the Executable (Recommended for Players)

-1. Navigate to the root directory of this project.
+1. Go to the **[Releases](https://github.com/adios-07/Tic-Tac-Toe-Final-Boss/releases)** page of this repository.

-2. Find and double-click the **`Tic-Tac-Toe Bot Edition.exe`** file to run the game.
+2. From the latest release, download the **`Tic-Tac-Toe Bot Edition.exe`** file.

+3. Double-click the downloaded file to run the game.
 No installation is required!

 ### 2. Running from Source Code (For Developers)